 - Prioritize sleep.
 Simple as that.
 Shoot for at least 7-8 hours each night.

 - Be consistent.
 Going to sleep and waking up at the same time every single night is the best way to ensure a good night’s sleep.

 - Avoid caffeine late in the day and stay away from alcohol at night.
 Both of these substances can impact your sleep.

 - Get your phone out of the bedroom.
 Your bedroom is for sleeping – not for working or playing on your phone.
-Keeping your bedroom gadget free is a great way to ensure you won’t get distracted and waste an hour of sleep on Instagram!
+Keeping your bedroom gadget free is a great way to ensure you won’t get distracted and lose an hour of sleep to Instagram!

 - Keep your room dark and cool.
 Minimizing light exposure and keeping your room cool are great ways to optimize your sleep environment.

 This is not an exhaustive list.
 There are also emotional reasons why we crave sugary sweets.
 But addressing what we can via nutrition and lifestyle is a great place to start.